Wearing a seat belt saves lives!

 However, the latest data of 2020 revealed that seat belt use among front-seat occupants rose to 90.3%.
 (NHTSA) That’s an impressive jump, which shows that people now use seat belts more frequently when driving.

-Seat belts have saved millions of lives ever since they were made mandatory in cars.
-Moreover, they helped cut the risk of fatal injuries suffered by car drivers and passengers by half.
+Seat belts have saved millions of lives since they were mandatory in cars.
+Moreover, they helped cut the risk of fatal injuries by half by car drivers and passengers.
 In 2017, seat belts saved 14,955 people, and 2,549 more lives could have been saved if everyone had worn seat belts.
 (NHTSA)

-America has recently crossed an important milestone for road safety, as a record for seat belt use by Americans reached the 90.3% rate in 2020.
+America has recently crossed an important road safety milestone, as Americans' seat belt use record reached a 90.4% rate in 2020.
 (NHTSA) Compared to the past decade, seat belt use has improved by roughly 5% as more Americans are now advocating the use of life-saving safety equipment.

 Even though seat belts are designed to save your life and reduce the risk of suffering from fatal injuries, there’s no guarantee that you will remain unharmed after an accident.
 An improperly worn lap belt can cause injury to the back, neck, shoulders, abdomen, and chest.
 Shoulder injuries are also common among occupants who wear shoulder strap-style seat belts.